 When he was 20 Douglas courageously escaped from his bondage.
 He began to tell people about what he went through.
 Without hatred, Douglas spoke with passion and authority about the horrors that had been inflicted on him.
 The stories of his unjust suffering moved people deeply.
-Eventually he was asked to speak at meetings and he became known as a great orator.
+Eventually he was asked to speak at meetings and he became known as a great orator and abolitionist.

 “The limits of tyrants are prescribed by the endurance of those whom they oppose.”